What you need to know

 - gently bathe the area with diluted salt water

-If you currently have blisters or ulcers and would like to be tested, or you are having a severe outbreak and would like to access antiviral medication, you can visit the King’s Sexual Health Clinic at Beckenham Beacon.
-You can find details of clinic opening times here.
+If you currently have blisters or ulcers and would like to be tested, or you are having a severe outbreak and would like to access antiviral medication, you can visit the Beckenham Beacon sexual health clinic.